Gladiators (Australian TV series) series 3: Female

 Blade suffered an injury on Hang Tough in heat 7 when she landed on part of the arena floor not fully covered by crash mats.
-Whilst the fall was televised, Blade's injury was not referred to onscreen and she was sidelined until the semi finals.
+Whilst the fall was televised, Blade's injury was not referred to onscreen and she was sidelined until the semi-finals.

 Cheeta chose to leave the show after heat 4.
 Due to this, reserve Gladiator, Electra was brought in though she only appeared in six episodes and never appeared in the starting credits or any publicity material.
 The official Australian Gladiators magazine makes no reference to her.
 She is married to John Forsythe, who was assistant referee, stand in referee for quarter-finals 1 and 2, and Director of training.

 Events

 Atlaspheres, Duel, Gauntlet, Hang Tough, Hit & Run, Powerball, Pursuit, Pyramid, Swingshot, Suspension Bridge, Wall and Whiplash all returned.
-The layout of the Pursuit course was slightly changed or this series.
+The layout of the Pursuit course was slightly changed for this series.
 Two new events were introduced, Skytrack and Joust, the latter of which had been recently axed in the UK series with the apparatus being shipped to Australia.
 Tilt which had only appeared once early on in the preceding series did not return.